mvysny/mvysny.github.io/_posts/2021-12-9-raspberrypi-ubuntu.md

 ```bash
 xzcat ubuntu-23.04-preinstalled-server-armhf+raspi.img.xz |sudo dd of=/dev/XYZ bs=1M conv=fsync status=progress
 ```
+Ubuntu will resize the filesystem automatically on first boot, to span over the entire microsd card.

 I'd recommend not to go with Ubuntu Desktop - Raspberry PI 3 is simply not powerful enough / doesn't have enough RAM to run Ubuntu Desktop properly - both Gnome Shell and KDE